AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 {% endfor %}
 </ul>

-#### Custom Theme
+#### Custom theme

 This feature is only available for premium users.
 {:class='card-panel warn'}

 Finally, there are the **Custom Themes**, which are the placeholder for the Custom Theme Settings, allowing you to set your own theme colors.

-There are two options available, *Custom Theme* for dark themes, and *Light Custom Theme* for light themes.
+There are two options available, *Custom Theme* for dark themes and *Light Custom Theme* for light themes.

 See [Custom Themes](/docs/configuration/custom-themes) for more information.

 #### Native Themes (since 5.0)

 From version 5.0 the plugin now supports **Native Themes** as well, that is, themes using JetBrains theme API.
-When loading a native theme, the plugin will try to convert it into a Material Theme, thus allowing you to use the theme colors while using the Material Theme features such as the components, accent mode and so on.
+When loading a native theme, the plugin would try to convert it into a Material Theme, thus allowing you to use the theme colors while using the Material Theme features such as the components, accent mode, etc.

-You don't need to do anything to make it work, simply download a native theme and select it; it will be automatically converted to a theme format supported by the plugin.
+You don't need to do anything to make it work, simply download a native theme and select it.
+It will be automatically converted to a theme format supported by the plugin.

 Examples: